Courage and Integrity: The Warsaw Orphan by Kelly Rimmer Imagines the Women Who Risked All to Save Jewish Children during World War II

 Rimmer is currently writing a new novel with the working title The German Wife.
 ‘It’s a sweeping story about history, family and freedom, and it’s due to be released sometime in 2022.’

 About the contributor: Cynthia Anderson is writing a novel, Beyond the Steppes, set in 17th-century China, about the journey of a Mongolian girl from nomadic herder to the Empress who helped shape modern China.
-You can find out more about her here.
+Click here to find out more about her.